Freedom High School Counseling Department

 FREQUENTLY ASKED QUESTIONS

 We encourage parents to communicate with teachers in a variety of ways.
-All parents should use ParentVUE to stay updated on instruction, assignments, and upcoming events in each of their child's classes.
+All parents should use Canvas/ParentVUE to stay updated on instruction, assignments, upcoming events, and grades in each of their child's classes.
 Parents may also receive progress reports from individual teachers via email.

 If parents have questions about their child's progress, we ask that they either call or email the teacher.
 Most issues and concerns are addressed in this manner.
 If, after a period of ongoing phone or email contact has been established, parents feel that a conference would be useful, they should contact the teacher to arrange a mutually convenient time to meet.
 There are no established conference days at the high school level.